python-mode/python-mode/README.rst

 - Virtualenv support
 - And more...

-See screencast here: http://t.co/3b0bzeXA (sorry for quality, this my first screencast)
+See screencast here: http://t.co/3b0bzeXA (sorry for quality, this is my first screencast)

 .. contents::